 COMMUNITY ACTION NETWORK COVID-19 WEEKLY UPDATE

-Join Community Action National Partners CAP, CAPLAW and NASCSP for a weekly update on the impact of COVID-19 on the network, taking place every Thursday at 3 ET / 2 CT / 1 MT / 12 PT (3 AST / 10 AKST / 9 HST).
+Join Community Action National Partners CAP, CAPLAW and NASCSP for updates on the impact of COVID-19 on the network, taking place every other Thursday at 3 ET / 2 CT / 1 MT / 12 PT (3 AST / 10 AKST / 9 HST).
 NCAF will participate as schedules allow.

 STATEMENT FROM THE PARTNERSHIP

 In response to the coronavirus (COVID-19), the Community Action Partnership is reaffirming the recommended safety measures for the Community Action network provided by Community Action Program Legal Services (CAPLAW), as well as guidance from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 The wellbeing of our members and their customers continues to be our paramount concern.